TheLindaProjectInc/mweb3-js/README.md

 This is example is meant for web dapps who would like to use Mweb3's convenience methods with MetriMask's RPC provider.
 MetriMask is a Metrix wallet [Chrome extension](https://chrome.google.com/webstore/detail/MetriMask/).
 More details about MetriMask [here](https://github.com/TheLindaProjectInc/MetriMask).

 ### 1. Construct Mweb3 instance
-If you have MetriMask installed, you will have a `window.qrypto` object injected in your browser tab.
+If you have MetriMask installed, you will have a `window.metrimask` object injected in your browser tab.
 Pass that into Mweb3 as a parameter to set the provider.
 ```
-const mweb3 = new Mweb3(window.qrypto.rpcProvider);
+const mweb3 = new Mweb3(window.metrimask.rpcProvider);
 ```

 ### 2. Construct Contract instance